Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Tutorial.md

 6. Building a simulation runtime
 7. Modifying scenario constants

-By the end of this guide, the user should have a new project that generates the perception data necessary to train a model to recognize a cube from a solid colored background.
+By the end of this guide, the user should have a new project that generates the perception data necessary to train a model to identify a cube from a solid colored background.

 Note: Before beginning the tutorial, follow [this guide](../SetupSteps.md) to install the perception package into a new Unity project.